mochi-vidhi/C-language/README.md

 - Exit Controlled loops: In Exit controlled loops the test condition is evaluated at the end of the loop body.
   The loop body will execute at least once, irrespective of whether the condition  is true or false.
 -  1 [do-while Loop](./Loops/Do-while-loop) is Exit Controlled loop.
+# C Arrays
+- Array in C is one of the most used data structures in C programming.
+It is a simple and fast way of storing multiple values under a single name.
+- An array in C is a fixed-size collection of similar data items stored in contiguous memory locations.
+- It can be used to store the collection of primitive data types such as int, char, float, etc., and also derived and user-defined data types such as pointers, structures, etc.